 - What is your age?
 Health characteristics?

-- The deductible is probably quite high
+- The deductible can be high

 - There could be a waiting period

-- Policy requirements will be different between carriers
+- Policy requirements will differ between carriers

 - This is generally not "full coverage".